Lifearc/studies-endpoint-upload/README.md

 1. Upload any other relevant associated files or notes.

-1. *Complete & Countersign* the experiment in Studies once finished with the submission to make it available to other Browser forms.
+1. *Complete & Countersign* the experiment in Studies once finished with the submission to make it available elsewhere.

    :warning: Different experimental runs must be submitted as separate *Studies* experiments instead of mashing submission up into one.

 :duck: You can remove data by deleting the uploaded document.
-The data associated will get removed from the system too.
+The associated data will get removed from the system too.

 ## :bulb: Template column description